Malta Budget Highlights 2019

 - Additional Assistance for People with Severe Disability – from January 2019 this will increase from €140 to €150 per week.

 - Increase in Allowance for Children with a Disability – this shall increase to €25 per week.

-§ Allowance for Carers shall be extended to those persons who are married up to pensionable age and who are living under the same roof with an elderly person.
+- Allowance for Carers extended to those persons who are married up to pensionable age and living under the same roof with an elderly person.

 - Third Pillar Pension Scheme and Voluntary Occupational Pension Scheme – from next year, the annual financial investment will be exempt up to a maximum of €2,000 per year.